-Today, we’re talking to Linda Connely, EA, owner of Fiscally Fit Tax & Accounting Services, LLC, and one of the accounting professionals who won the #QBBetterTogether contest, along with her client, Lon Spooner, at Great River Sportsman, whose profile is posted on the QuickBooks® Online blog. #QBBetterTogether focuses on the relationship between an accounting professional and one of their small business clients, highlighting the impact that relationship can have for both small businesses.
+Today, we’re talking to Linda Connely, EA, owner of Fiscally Fit Tax & Accounting Services, LLC, and one of the accounting professionals who won the #QBBetterTogether contest, along with her client, Lon Spooner, at Great River Sportsman. #QBBetterTogether focuses on the relationship between an accounting professional and one of their small business clients, highlighting the impact that relationship can have for both small businesses.

 Shauna Maher: Welcome Linda, and congratulations on winning the #QBBetterTogether contest!
 Share with us a little bit about your accounting firm.

 Linda Connely: Fiscally Fit’s niche is point of sale and construction contractors.
 I am passionate about these two client groups and am certified in QuickBooks Point of Sale Desktop, Revel Systems (iPad based) and Knowify (SAAS construction app that integrates with QuickBooks Online).
 I am an Advanced ProAdvisor and Intuit® Authorized Reseller, certified in all QuickBooks products.
 I am also a degreed accountant, an MBA and an Enrolled Agent.

 Fiscally Fit fully embraces Intuit’s “Firm of the Future” concept.
 I work completely remotely, though I still visit clients just for fun and to maintain that close, trusted advisor relationship that I enjoy so much.

 SM: How did you start working with Great River Sportsman?
 How did you find each other?